Vice President of Development, Regional Food Bank of OklahomaCompany: Regional Food Bank of Oklahoma

 - Provide leadership and support for Foundation Board meetings.
 Oversee Foundation committee structure, meetings and progress.

-- Lead and work closely with development staff.
+- Lead and work closely with development and marketing staff.
 Experience with leading, coaching, and mentoring a development team to real financial results is a must.

 - Serves as a key leadership team member and active participant in making strategic decisions.

-- Construct, articulate and implement the annual strategic development plan.
+- Construct, articulate and implement the annual integrated development and marketing plan.

 Professional Qualifications and Personal Characteristics